 Sites Potentially Eligible for Nomination to the National Register of Historic Places Property / Site City (or proximate) Description Cesar and Helen Chavez Family Residence Oxnard, CA The Chavez family rented this house during the late 1950s.
 NFWA Office Oxnard, CA 1966 office of the NFWA.
 Cesar and Helen Chavez Family Residence Los Angeles, CA Chavez lived here for most of his tenure as executive director of the CSO, 1959 to 1962.
 Boycott House (Harvard House Los Angeles, CA Boycott headquarters during the 1960s.
 La Iglesia de Nuestra Senora Reina de Los Angeles ("La Placita" Church) Los Angeles, CA Chavez attended mass and did organizing at this location.
 Built in the 1860s, it has California Historic Landmark status.
 Church of the Epiphany Los Angeles, CA Cesar Chavez attended mass and organized here.
 Veterans Park Coachella, CA The park served as UFWOC strike headquarters in the Coachella Valley in 1973.
 Cesar Chavez Elementary School Coachella, CA This was the first public building in California named for Cesar Chavez, dedicated in1990.
 Maria Hau Residence San Luis, AZ Chavez was staying at this home when he died in his sleep in April 1993.
 Laguna School Building Yuma, AZ Cesar Chavez attended school here for much of his childhood.
-Chavez General Store Yuma, AZ Cesar Chavez was born on this property in 1927.
-The communities of Delano a nd San Jose, California contain a concentration of significant sites that may be eligible for both
+Chavez General Store Yuma, AZ Cesar Chavez was born on this property in 1927. nination and therefore p contain a concentration of significant sites that may be eligible for both ossess exceptional opportunities to tell multiple aspects of the story of